- This event has passed.

 - How to find resources that align to national and state standards

-This edWebinar will be of interest to elementary through middle school teachers and school and district leaders.
-There will be time to get your questions answered after the presentation.
+This recorded edWebinar will be of interest to elementary through middle school teachers and school and district leaders.

 After receiving his BS in secondary science education from the University of Maryland, Nüsret Hisim taught chemistry and physics in Frederick County, Maryland, for 34 years.
 Nüsret received a Presidential Award for Science in 1991, and he has been certified by the National Board for Professional Teaching Standards in secondary science.
 For over 30 years, he taught using Vernier technology and helped many other teachers integrate Vernier technology into their curricula.